 When are the wildflowers in bloom in Mount Revelstoke NP & Glacier NP?

 Plan your visit while they are in season between mid-July to September.
 Blooms may vary depending on weather and snowpack.

 Which mountain parks have the best camping?

 All of the mountain parks offer some camping options.
-Mount Revelstoke National Park has no vehicle-accessed camping yet but there are some coming in 2019.
+Mount Revelstoke National Park has no vehicle-accessed camping yet but its coming in late 2019.
 Until then, there are two backcountry camping areas to hike into.
 Glacier National Park has a total of 95 sites at three campground areas.
 Martha Creek Provincial Park and Blanket Creek Provincial Park each offer gorgeous campsites and full services, and Shelter Bay Provincial Park has accessible sites and no services.
 Find out more about camping in Revelstoke here.

 Will we see bears in the mountain parks?